Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 For example, even a small change to the manufacturing process can cause thousands of vehicles to experience component failure, requiring a recall.
 The Ford Escape is no different, with many problems seen over 20 years.
 However, transmission problems always seem to occur.

-Ford Escape Problems with transmission were the top issue in 8 of the last 20 years of the Escape.
-While not the top issue, it still ranks up along with other issues and has been the 2nd or 3rd most reported issue in 7 other years, putting it on the problem podium for 75% of the last 20 years!
+Ford Escape Transmission problems were the top issue in 8 of the last 20 years of the Escape.
+While not the top issue, it still ranks up along with other problems and has been the 2nd or 3rd most reported issue in 7 different years, putting it on the problem podium for 75% of the last 20 years!

 Ford Escape Problems: Which Ford Escape Year is Bad?